 The power disconnect is an emergency device, which disconnects all electric power to the vehicle.
-It disengages power when you push the end of the level downward (See Figure 8).
-Should any electrical malfunction occur, disengage this unit immediately and check the troubleshooting check list on page 17 before consulting your dealer.
+It disengages power when you push the end of the lever downward (See Figure 8).
+Should any electrical malfunction occur, disengage this unit immediately and check the troubleshooting check list on pages 18 and 19 before consulting your dealer.